Boyle-Lab/F-Seq2/README.md

 Q value (FDR) threshold.
 Default is not set and use `p_thr`.
 If set, only use `q_thr`.

 ##### `-cpus`
-Number of cpus to use.
+Number of cores to use.
 Default is 1.

 ##### `-tp`
 Threshold (standard deviations) to call peak regions.
 Default is 4.0.